 Rejection, commonly known, as Silicon Effect is a pullback of a coating applied to a substrate.

-Unfortunately, in most cases it is not possible to predict rejection on a floor prior to the coating application.
-Signs of rejection normally occur after application of the first or second coat during the initial drying process and evaporation of solvents.
-A contamination may be picked up in an isolated spot on the floor during the sanding process and could be spread all over the floor surface.
+Unfortunately, in most cases, it is not possible to predict rejection on a floor before the coating application.
+Signs of rejection normally occur after application of the first or second coat during the initial drying process and the evaporation of the solvent.

-The removal of contaminates from the floor prior to the coating application is critically important.
+The removal of contaminants from the floor before the coating application is critically important.
 Even when a floor has been cleaned and is free of rejection, a high concentration of certain contaminants remaining on the floor may weaken the bond between the coats and later cause delamination.

 Throw away contaminated equipment like sandpaper, screen backs, or rollers.
 This prevents further contaminants from being transferred.
 Sanding can spread contamination across the floor.